Patterns of Agile success – Part 4 of 6

 Risks of ignoring the pattern

-‘Command and control’ is widely seen as the opposite of self-organisation.
+‘Command and control’ is widely seen as the opposite of self-organization.
 There are some valid reasons as to why it developed as a form of management, but it works in a limited set of circumstances.
 Approvals up and down a command chain take time and add delays to projects.
-Self-organising teams have a set of boundaries within which they can make decisions, spend money and change direction in order to complete the job more swiftly.
-Self-organisation does not mean anarchy.
+Self-organizing teams have a set of boundaries within which they can make decisions, spend money and change direction in order to complete the job more swiftly.
+Self-organization does not mean anarchy.